lucasgris/wav2vec4bp/README.md

 ### Brazilian Portuguese (BP) Dataset Version 1

 The BP Dataset is an assembled dataset composed of many others in Brazilian Portuguese.
 We used the original test sets of each gathered dataset to make individual test sets.
 For the datasets without test sets, we created them by selecting 5% of unique male and female speakers.
 Additionally, we performed some filtering removing all transcriptions of the test sets from the final training set.
-We also ignored audio more than 30 seconds length from the dataset.
+We also ignored audio more than 30 seconds long from the dataset.

 If you run the provided scripts, you might generate a slightly different version of the BP dataset.
 If you want to use the same files used to train, validate and test our models, you can download the metadata [here](https://drive.google.com/drive/folders/1N_LHtbupQgpIoEobss4ZNw8azHcvn7Zq?usp=sharing).

 #### Other versions

-Our first attempt to build a larger dataset for BP produced an 500 hours dataset.
-However, we found some problem with the VoxForge subset.
+Our first attempt to build a larger dataset for BP produced a 500 hours dataset.
+However, we found some problems with the VoxForge subset.
 We also found some transcriptions of the test sets present in the training set.
 We made available the models trained with this version of the dataset (bp_500).

 ### Language models